Dear Customers and Visitors,

 On the night of December 3, 2014, a fire destroyed our knife shop and most of its contents.
 Thankfully, no one was hurt.

-We have spent this year rebuilding and retooling, and we are making knives again!
+We spent last year rebuilding and retooling, and we are making knives again!
 We have a waiting list, as we are filling orders that were placed over the past several months.
-For a knife ordered now, our estimated delivery time is 2-3 months.
+For a knife ordered now, our estimated delivery time is approximately two months.
 We are asking for a 50% deposit at the time of the order, with the remainder due when the knife is ready to ship.

 If you have any questions, please feel free to email us at firstname.lastname@example.org or call us at (800)853-1617.